GESalinas/Halo-Dino-Run-Evolved/README.md

 # Halo-Dino-Run-Evolved

 The inspiration for this game was the Chrome Dinosaur game that you can play when you use google chrome and have no interenet.
-The designs for the characters was inspired by the game Halo, owned by MIcrosoft.
+The designs for the characters was inspired by the game Halo, owned by Microsoft.

 uses howler.js CDN for sound event handling.

+CONTROLS: After clicking play, a starting sequence will play, after about 10 seconds or so the controls will automatically pop up, prompting you to press space to start the game and restart if you die.
+Press the up arrow to jump.
+Once you get the timer down to 10 seconds, the ship spawns, when touched you win!
+You can refresh the browser to replay from there.

 WARNING: Must be ran using a live server or the sounds will not run!
 Some events are dependent on the sounds and will therefore make the game unplayable!